LeonardoTononi/Easaaa/README.md

 - 🌎 I'm the Founder of [Axie Universe](https://axie-universe.com), an Axie Infinity all in one tool for management.
 - 🌱 I’m currently learning Solidity.
-- 👯 I’m looking to collaborate on a Open Source project.